Cold Sweat (Thin Lizzy song): Recording and promotion

 "Cold Sweat" was recorded as one of the last songs on the Thunder and Lightning album.
 Thin Lizzy had already written all the other material that was required, and by the time Sykes joined the band, it only remained to record the songs.
 He recalled, "Because I hadn't contributed anything at this stage I just let go with an outline of what was to become "Cold Sweat"; all of that was made up there and then in the studio."
+Sykes presented the riff, then Lynott developed the song further and worked out the arrangement.
+Sykes recalled in 2008: "About 20 minutes later it was pretty much all there.
+It all came together really easy."
 Producer Chris Tsangarides was surprised that the song was chosen as a single: "It was a bit heavy, even for them."
 Thin Lizzy were asked to perform the song on the British TV show Top of the Pops, but were deselected after Lynott argued with a stage manager.

 On 28 January 1983, the band performed the song on the British TV music show The Tube, along with "The Sun Goes Down" and "The Boys Are Back in Town".

+Critical reception

+Upon its release as a single, Chas de Whalley of Kerrang! described "Cold Sweat" as "classic Thin Lizzy, an out-and-out rocker with an explosive Exocet beat and a sidewinder guitar solo".
+His only criticism was that Lynott's vocals should have been "lifted a little in the mix".
+Robin Smith, writing for Record Mirror, said: "Leaving the world with a bang, 'Cold Sweat' is a construction kit of everything that made Thin Lizzy in their halcyon days.
+Frazzled guitar and Lynott's vicious vocals."
+Duran Duran keyboardist Nick Rhodes, as guest reviewer for Melody Maker, called the song "bordering on Motörhead speed" and predicted it would be a hit.
+He wrote: "A little fast for my taste but at least Thin Lizzy do what they do well and [this] seems to have all the elements of a heavy rock record that people who buy such things would like."